 How Long Do You Need the Skip for?

-You have to remember that skips are booked my many people, and so trying to be as accurate as possible with the amount of time you need is important.
+You have to remember that skips are booked by many people, and so trying to be as accurate as possible with the amount of time you need is important.
 This is because the skip will need to be delivered as well as collected so that it can be used at another site.
-This is why it is sometimes best to book your skip hire for slightly longer than you actually need it for – you give yourself a safety net in case anything happens.
+This is why it is sometimes best to book your skip hire for slightly longer than you actually need it for.
+This in turn will give yourself a safety net in case anything happens.

 What’s Your Budget?

 Getting quotes is the first step towards determining the amount of money you will need for the duration of your work.
 It is always wise to set extra money aside as well because you never know if you will need the skip for a longer period of time, or if you may need to hire a larger one than expected for the intended work.

 Can You Save Money Working with Neighbours?